This page contains useful programs and workshops to support those in research and research administration.

 Descriptions of all of the training opportunities offered by ORSP, Sponsored Programs and Financial Operations throughout the year -- whether currently enrolling or not -- including Finding Funding, Proposal Writing, NIH Training Grants, Special RFP information sessions, A-21 Expenditure Monitoring on federally sponsored projects, Financial Management of Federally Funded Projects, and more.

 Since early 2014, ORSP has been running limited research administration workshops while we reevaluate and assess training.
 We are offering the eRPM Proposal Preparation and Unit Review Class on a monthly basis from now until December 2014.
 There is a limit of 12 seats per class, and with our new registration process, you will have the option to choose "Add Me to the Waitlist" if the class if full.
 All classes are in the Wolverine Tower Training Rooms from 1:00-5:00 p.m. on the following Thursdays:

-April 15, 2014 - Our Research Administrators Instructional Network courses are currently postponed while we reevaluate and assess RAIN training and the overall support for the Research Administration training program.
+August 28, 2013 - Our Research Administrators Instructional Network (RAIN) courses are currently postponed while we reevaluate and assess RAIN training and the overall support for the Research Administration training program.
 While we conduct this assessment we will not hold RAIN sessions.
 As we move forward in our review of our training programs, we will be sharing developments.
-If you have any questions regarding this or suggestions for other training, please feel free to contact Amanda Coulter (firstname.lastname@example.org).
+To find out about these developments, please sign up for the RAP Newsletter.

 Effective administration, with all its worrisome details, restrictions, and paperwork can be an important element in encouraging scholarly productivity, rather than simply a necessary procedural evil.